rzubek/easy-cryptography/README.md

 // let's encrypt and decrypt some data
 // encrypted includes both the ciphertext and init vector

+var encrypted = Crypto.Encrypt(plainData, key, false);
+var decrypted = Crypto.Decrypt(encrypted, key);

+AssertBytesEqual(plainData, decrypted.Bytes);
+Assert.IsTrue(decrypted.IsNotSigned);

+// encryption by itself doesn't know if encrypted data might've been modified,
+// so by default we include extra cryptographic signature to detect if data
+// might have been tampered with between encryption and decryption

 var encrypted = Crypto.Encrypt(plainData, key);
 var decrypted = Crypto.Decrypt(encrypted, key);

-AssertBytesEqual(plainData, decrypted.Decrypted);

-// decryption by itself doesn't know if encrypted data might be invalid
-// or modified, so we have functions to both encrypt and sign the result,
-// which will detect any tampering or accidental changes.

-var encryptedSigned = Crypto.EncryptAndSign(plainData, key);
-var decryptedSigned = Crypto.DecryptAndVerify(encryptedSigned, key);

-Assert.IsTrue(decryptedSigned.IsSignatureValid);
-AssertBytesEqual(plainData, decryptedSigned.Decrypted);
+AssertBytesEqual(plainData, decrypted.Bytes);
+Assert.IsTrue(decrypted.IsSignatureValid);

 // we can also just sign any kind of a byte array and then verify
 // that it hasn't been changed

 var signature = Crypto.Sign(plainData, key);
-var isValid = Crypto.Verify(signature, plainData, key);
+var validated = Crypto.Verify(signature, plainData, key);

-Assert.IsTrue(isValid);
+Assert.IsTrue(validated);

 // finally just a simple wrapper around strong hash
 // and random number generator